marijnh/Eloquent-JavaScript/02_program_structure.md

 {{indexsee variable, binding}}
 {{index [syntax, statement], [binding, definition], "side effect", [memory, organization], [state, in binding]}}

 How does a program keep an internal state?
 How does it remember things?
-We have seen how to produce new values from old values, but this does not change the old values, and the new value has to be immediately used or it will dissipate again.
+We have seen how to produce new values from old values, but this does not change the old values, and the new value must be used immediately or it will dissipate again.
 To catch and hold values, JavaScript provides a thing called a _binding_, or _variable_:

 ```
 let caught = 5 * 5;